mwdossantos/portfolio/docs/week-19.md

 As with any project, creating and sticking to a planning is essential when you are working with a deadline.
 In this section I am going to reflect on the progression made by myself and the team.

 For this week, it was important that I finished my activities listed further on in this week's documentation.
-This is because without it, the website wouldn't function correctly and wouldn't be able to fetch the data that Bo and Wenyi filled in, in the studio.
+This is because without it, the website wouldn't function correctly and wouldn't be able to fetch the data that Bo and Wenyi entered in the studio.

 I am happy to report that everything did go well, and I managed to finish my activities.
 Keep reading to see how!

 # My activities

-Now up next are the two very important activities I did this week.
+Now, up next are the two very important activities I did this week.
 One will make sure that the website is hydrated with data, while the other one means it will become ready to show to the world!

 ## Setup Sanity integration with frontend